Japanese cruiser Mikuma: Battle of Midway

 A few minutes after Takashima gave the order to abandon ship, the ships were set upon by yet another dive bombing attack.
-At 1445, 23 Dauntlesses from Hornet that had been launched at 1330 arrived over the hapless formation.
+At 1445, 23 Dauntlesses from Hornet that had been launched at 1330 arrived.
 Arashio and Mogami immediately commenced evasive maneuvers, leaving behind them many of Mikuma's crew in the water who were still making their way to their accompanying ships.
 The dive bombers commenced their attack at 1500.
 Mogami and Arashio did not have enough time to get underway and were both hit.
 The burning Mikuma was also hit.
-Arashio was hit by a bomb, which tragically exploded among the surviving crew of Mikuma that she had just picked up out of the water, killing 37 men outright and damaging her steering ability badly enough to force the destroyer to switch to manual steering and wounding Cdr.
+Arashio was hit by a bomb, which exploded among the surviving crew of Mikuma that she had just picked up out of the water, killing 37 men outright and damaging her steering ability badly enough to force the destroyer to switch to manual steering and wounding Cdr.
 Ogawa Nobuki, commander of DesDiv8.
 Mogami received a hit near the seaplane deck, which started a fire near the sick bay and killed almost all of the ship's doctors and their orderlies outright.
-The fire was quickly contained at the cost of the life of most of the injured and wounded men in the sick bay.
+The fire was quickly contained, at the loss of most of the injured and wounded men in the sick bay.
 Asashio was not hit by the bombing attack but lost 22 men to strafing.
 Realizing the urgency of the situation, Captain Akira Soji, then in command of the detachment, communicated to the Combined Fleet to inform them of the attack, and immediately set course west to vacate the area before more air attacks occurred, leaving most of Mikuma's crew in the water, Mogami and the two destroyers of DesDiv8 sailed away from her, having had time to rescue only 239 of her crew, including her dying captain Sakiyama.
 Mikuma continued to drift and burn for at least 4 more hours.
-Owing to the great confusion among American sighting report the past 2 days, Admrial Spruance of Task Force 16 ordered two recon Dauntlesses with cameras launched from Enterprise at 1553 to ascertain whether this damaged ship was indeed the alleged battleship reported by multiple reconnaissance airplanes.
+Owing to the great confusion among American sighting report the past 2 days, Admiral Spruance of Task Force 16 ordered two recon Dauntlesses with cameras launched from Enterprise at 1553 to ascertain whether this damaged ship was indeed the alleged battleship reported by multiple reconnaissance airplanes.
 The Dauntlesses arrived over the burning Mikuma at 1715, just before dusk, and took several photographs of her at extremely low altitude, and recorded footage of her as well.
 The Dauntlesses recorded her position at 29°-28'N, 173°-11'E before leaving her.
-A survivor recalled that Mikuma's port list began increasing rapidly at dusk, and at approximately 1930, she finally turned over on her portside and sank at 29°20′N 173°30′E. She was the first Japanese cruiser to be sunk during the war.
+A survivor recalled that Mikuma's port list began increasing rapidly at dusk, and at approximately 1930 she finally turned over on her portside and sank at 29°20′N 173°30′E. She was the first Japanese cruiser to be sunk during the war.
 Only 188 of Mikuma's crew survived the ordeal; her captain also succumbed 3 days later to his wounds while he was aboard Suzuya.
 Captain Soji later ordered Asashio to reverse course and go back to Mikuma and make every effort to save any of her surviving crews.
 Asashio made her way back to Mikuma's location but found nothing, and promptly returned to CruDiv7, according to her log she found nothing but a great patch of oil and "not one survivor could be rescued".
 However, two of Mikuma's crew would be rescued by USS Trout (SS-202) on 9 June, the only survivors on a life raft that originally held seventeen.